HassanAbdalzahir/Portfolio-s/README.md

 # Portfolio-s

-## A Simple Site To View a Portfolios of developers or others.
+## A Simple Site, To View a Portfolios of developers or others.

 ### Still Under Work.